PopupMaker/Popup-Maker/readme.txt

 9. Create any popup imaginable using our color pickers and sliders!

 == Changelog ==

+= v1.7.4 - 03/12/2017 =
+* Fix: Invalid method declaration error introduced by v1.7.2 patch to Shortcode core class.

+= v1.7.3 - 03/12/2017 =
+* Fix: Error due to usage of __CLASS__ rather than $this.
+* Fix: Edge case where function returns can't be used inside empty().

 = v1.7.2 - 03/12/2017 =
 * Fix: Initialization variable wasn't set to true early enough.